Dogs pant. Cats don't. Or do they?

 Treating and Preventing Heavy Breathing in Cats

-Treating difficult feline breathing depends entirely on the cause.
+Treatment for difficult feline breathing can vary.
+It depends on the cause of this problem, you have already read above that there may be many of them.
 FIP, for instance, can cause fluid to accumulate in the chest, resulting in troubled breathing; a vet should monitor viral infections in case dehydration or other side effects set in.
-Likewise, identifying a foreign body in your cat's airway or a tumor in your cat's chest will necessitate entirely different treatment plans.

-A whole different story is with the prevention of heavy breathing, which depends on managing your cat's health comprehensively.
 Mind that a normal cat’s respiratory rate is 15-30 breaths per minute while resting or sleeping.
-You can check the respiratory rate on your own by simply counting breaths a few times to ensure that the results are consistent.
 If you see more than 30 breaths per minute, accompanied by other worrying symptoms, such as lethargy, blue gums, or hiding, you should contact a vet immediately.